DeveloppeurPascal/PicMobGenerator/README.md

 [Cette page en français.](LISEZMOI.md)

+> [!WARNING]
+> Following Microsoft's decision to merge GitHub into its AI division in the summer of 2025 and therefore to consider what we publish on it only as a source of training for its models without any compensation (apart from hosting the source codes) or to bombard us with their injunctions to use Copilot everywhere, for everything and anything, I have decided to stop maintaining the repositories here.
+>
+> Maintenance of this project has been moved to Codeberg at https://codeberg.org/PatrickPremartin/PicMobGenerator
+>
+> Codeberg is a community-based hosting service located in Europe that respects developers, the license of each project, and the privacy of those who connect to it.

+> [!NOTE]
+> To open or work on a ticket for this project, go to https://codeberg.org/PatrickPremartin/PicMobGenerator/issues
+> To make a PULL REQUEST on this project, go to https://codeberg.org/PatrickPremartin/PicMobGenerator/pulls
+> For any other information or to contact me, you can also visit the project website at https://picmobgenerator.olfsoftware.fr or its devlog at https://picmobgenerator.olfsoftware.fr/dev-corner.html.
+> This code repository will be archived once the migration is complete and will no longer be updated on GitHub.

 [Pic Mob Generator](https://picmobgenerator.olfsoftware.fr) is an icon generator for softwares and mobile apps developers.
 It uses a simple layer system to design your icons and export them in ICNS, ICO, PNG or JPEG file format for iOS, Android, Linux, macOS and Windows.

 If you want to know more about this program and some explanation of its source code, look at [Developpeur Pascal's blog](https://developpeur-pascal.fr/pic-mob-generator.html) and contact the author if you have questions.